📅 Last updated: August 2026

 User Responsibility

-Ultimately, the decision to install any third-party app is the user's responsibility.
-We provide educational information to help users make informed choices, but we cannot replace personal judgment and due diligence.
+The decision to install any third-party app rests with the user.
+We publish educational information to support that decision, but no article replaces personal judgment and your own checks.